browserengineering/book/book/preliminaries.md

 Using Python
 ============

+This book uses Python as its implementation language.
+Python supports functional, imperative, and object-oriented programming.
+Plus, it is cross-platform, beginner-friendly, and has many libraries you could use in projects that build on this book.
+One downside is that Python is quite slow, and for this reason every real web browser is written in C++.
+For teaching, that isn't a problem.

 ::: {.todo}
 This section will feature a quick discussion of installing Python and point to some Python resources for students who aren't familiar with